Shopping in Tunbridge Wells

 This provides a convenient and regular service from Royal Victoria Place and Calverley Road to The Pantiles.

-Running every 12 minutes and costing just £1 for a whole day Shopper Hopper ticket, the service is ideal for shoppers who want to visit both ends of the town.
+Running every 12 minutes and costing just £1 for an all day ticket, the service is ideal for shoppers who want to visit both ends of the town.

-Local Farmers' Markets take place in Civic Way outside the Town Hall and Museum buildings in Royal Tunbridge Wells on the second and fourth Saturdays of the month selling flavoursome local produce and on the first and third Saturdays in the Pantiles.
+The Royal Tunbridge Wells Farmers' Market takes place outside the Town Hall and Museum buildings in Royal Tunbridge Wells on the second and fourth Saturdays of the month.

-See our page on Markets for more information.
+See our page on Markets for more information about these and nearby village markets.

 Sunday and Late Night Shopping